Stoxum/casinocoin-dev-portal/content/tutorial-gateway-guide.md

 To robustly check for incoming payments, gateways should do the following:

 * Keep a record of the most-recently-processed transaction and ledger.
 That way, if you temporarily lose connectivity, you know how far to go back.
 * Check the result code of every incoming payment.
 Some payments go into the ledger to charge an anti-spam fee, even though they failed.
-Only transactions with the result code `tesSUCCESS` can change non-CSC balances.
+Only transactions with the result code `tesSUCCESS` can change non-STM balances.
 Only transactions from a validated ledger are final.
 * [Look out for Partial Payments](https://ripple.com/files/GB-2014-06.pdf "Partial Payment Flag Gateway Bulletin").
 Payments with the partial-payment flag enabled can be considered "successful" if any non-zero amount is delivered, even miniscule amounts.
-    * In `casinocoind`, check the transaction for a `meta.delivered_amount` field.
+    * In `stoxumd`, check the transaction for a `meta.delivered_amount` field.
 If present, that field indicates how much money *actually* got delivered to the `Destination` address.
-    * In CasinocoinAPI, you can search the `outcome.BalanceChanges` field to see how much the destination address received.
+    * In StoxumAPI, you can search the `outcome.BalanceChanges` field to see how much the destination address received.
 In some cases, this can be divided into multiple parts on different trust lines.
 * Some transactions change your balances without being payments directly to or from one of your addresses.
 For example, if ACME sets a nonzero [TransferRate](#transferrate), then ACME's issuing address's outstanding obligations decrease each time Bob and Charlie exchange ACME issuances.
 See [TransferRate](#transferrate) for more information.

 To make things simpler for your customers, we recommend accepting payments to either operational addresses and issuing addresses.

-As an added precaution, we recommend comparing the balances of your issuing address with the collateral funds in your internal accounting system as of each new CSC Ledger ledger version.
-The issuing address's negative balances should match the assets you have allocated to CSC Ledger outside the network.
-If the two do not match up, then you should suspend processing payments into and out of the CSC Ledger until you have resolved the discrepancy.
+As an added precaution, we recommend comparing the balances of your issuing address with the collateral funds in your internal accounting system as of each new STM Ledger ledger version.
+The issuing address's negative balances should match the assets you have allocated to STM Ledger outside the network.
+If the two do not match up, then you should suspend processing payments into and out of the STM Ledger until you have resolved the discrepancy.

-* Use [`casinocoind`'s `gateway_balances` command](reference-casinocoind.html#gateway-balances) or [CasinocoinAPI's `getTrustlines` method](reference-casinocoinapi.html#gettrustlines) to check your balances.
+* Use [`stoxumdd`'s `gateway_balances` command](reference-stoxumd.html#gateway-balances) or [StoxumAPI's `getTrustlines` method](reference-stoxumdapi.html#gettrustlines) to check your balances.
-* If you have a [TransferRate](#transferrate) set, then your obligations within the CSC Ledger decrease slightly whenever other CSC Ledger addresses transfer your issuances among themselves.
+* If you have a [TransferRate](#transferrate) set, then your obligations within the STM Ledger decrease slightly whenever other STM Ledger addresses transfer your issuances among themselves.

 ## TransferRate

-The *TransferRate* setting (`transferRate` in CasinocoinAPI) defines a fee to charge for transferring issuances from one CSC Ledger address to another.
+The *TransferRate* setting (`transferRate` in StoxumAPI) defines a fee to charge for transferring issuances from one STM Ledger address to another.
 See [Transfer Fees](concept-transfer-fees.html) for more information.

-The following is an example of using a locally-hosted `casinocoind`'s [`submit` command](reference-casinocoind.html#submit) to send an AccountSet transaction for the issuing address csA2LpzuawewSBQXkiju3YQTMzW13pAAdW, setting the TransferRate to charge a fee of 0.5%.
+The following is an example of using a locally-hosted `stoxumd`'s [`submit` command](reference-stoxumd.html#submit) to send an AccountSet transaction for the issuing address csA2LpzuawewSBQXkiju3YQTMzW13pAAdW, setting the TransferRate to charge a fee of 0.5%.

 Request: